 Summer in Oslo means endless daylight, sunshine (or sometimes rain), street life and lots of festivities.
-During July, the city is alive and kicking, and you might even forget that you’re in Scandinavia and not in the Mediterranean.
-Here are our tips for budget-friendly activities the first half of this month.
+The city is alive and kicking, and you might even forget that you’re in Scandinavia and not in the Mediterranean.
+Especially this year has been an unusually warm and sunny summer.
+Here are our tips for budget-friendly activities in July.

 Oslo Pride Parade